namita21/AirBnb-New-York-City/README.md

 The objective of the project is to visualize data present in the [New York City Airbnb Open Data](https://www.kaggle.com/dgomonov/new-york-city-airbnb-open-data) and analyze listing activity and metrics in NYC, NY for 2019.

 Uploaded in the repository, is a packaged workbook of the data and the analysis.
-The same can be found on y Tableau Public Profile [here](https://public.tableau.com/profile/namita.ramesh#!/vizhome/AirBnB-NYC_15800606051900/AirBnBNYC) as well.
+The same can be found on my Tableau Public Profile [here](https://public.tableau.com/profile/namita.ramesh#!/vizhome/AirBnB-NYC_15800606051900/AirBnBNYC) as well.